 Mick nodded and tossed the coin to the kid.
 He then continued on his way.

 Eventually, the bald man located number 108, but the little shop with the word tailor stenciled on the front window was dark.
 Mick tried the door handle, but he encountered the resistance of the locked door.
 Hmmm, he must knock off early, he thought as he peered in the glass.

 “Can I help you?” a female’s voice asked.
 It came from an attractive black woman dressed in a light yellow blouse and brown skirt.

 Mick turned around slowly, realizing he needed to play it cool.
 “Uh, I was looking for the tailor,” he said.
 “Is he closed for the day?”

 “Sorry,” the woman said with a bit of sadness in his voice, “but Peter Gambi was killed earlier this year.”

-Mick Rory was surprised to hear this.
+Mick Rory was surprised.
 “Oh, I’m sorry.
 I didn’t know that,” he said.